About The Therapist

 What happens during a massage session?

-For your first visit, it is recommended that you arrive 10 to 15 minutes early so you have plenty of time to fill out your client intake form (unless you have already downloaded and filled out the form here on our website).
-Your massage therapist will then guide you to the private room where you will be receiving your massage.
-Here you will have a few minutes with your massage therapist to review any information or questions needed to start the massage.
-The massage therapist will then step out of the room for a few moments so you can disrobe to your comfort level and lay on the table according to your instructions.
-Once the massage therapist re-enters the room, your only job will be to relax and enjoy the massage.
+For your first visit, it is recommended that you arrive 10 to 15 minutes early so you have plenty of time to fill out your client intake form unless you have already downloaded and filled out the form (which can be found at the bottom of Bliss’ services page).
+Your massage therapist will guide you to the private room where you will receive your massage.
+Here you will have a few minutes with your massage therapist to review any information or questions needed.
+The massage therapist will then step out of the room for a few moments so you can disrobe to your comfort level and lay on the table according to your therapist’s instructions.
+Once the massage therapist re-enters the room, your only job will be to relax and enjoy the session.
 If there are any adjustments that need to be made (such as heat, placement of pillows, music volume, etc.), please tell your therapist.
 To help you relax, the room will have a calming atmosphere with soothing candles and music.
 You will be enveloped in soft sheets on a warm, cozy table.
 The therapist will massage any areas that were discussed prior to your session.
 Your massage therapist will always keep your body draped with a sheet with the exception of the part of the body being massaged.
 After the massage, your therapist will give you final instructions and step out of the room so that you can take your time to get off of the table, re-dress and complete your session.

 How long should my first massage session be?

 Although it can vary, typically an hour is a great length for your first massage.
 An hour will not only allow enough time for you to relax, but will provide your therapist with plenty of time to find any muscle aches or tension, and to work out any stress from the body.
 Your therapist can help guide you on how long any follow up appointments should last.

 What type of massage should I schedule for my first visit?